culanomeara/pp5-peaknutrition/README.md

 ## Code

-I used the "I think therefore I blog" walk through project as a starting point and template.
-I created a blog like page that presented projects and posts.
+I used the "I think therefore I blog" walk through product as a starting point and template.
+I created a blog like page that presented products and posts.
 I added to the base code with custom views, models, html and CSS.
 I used the JS script for message timeouts from that blog and modified it for my own requirements.

 I watched a good few of Codemy videos for Django blog building https://www.youtube.com/watch?v=m3efqF9abyg

 The home page carousel was from bootstrap docs https://getbootstrap.com/docs/4.0/components/carousel/

-I got the idea for the MOST POPULAR projects in this CI PP4 project by John Constant https://ci-pp4-recipe-site.herokuapp.com/
+I got the idea for the MOST POPULAR products in this CI PP4 product by John Constant https://ci-pp4-recipe-site.herokuapp.com/

 [Back to top](<#contents>)